pl80tech/CarND-Traffic-Sign-Classifier/Writeup.md

 Here are the images that show the training results with different settings & hyperparameters:

 * Training with different learning rate

+ The result with learning rate = 0.001 was stable and better than other learning rate.

 <img src="output_images/valid_acc_vs_different_rate.jpg" title="Accuracy vs rate"/>

 * Training with different batch size

+ There was no much difference when using different batch size (at least when training with the defined settings & parameters) so I chose 32 as default size for further tuning.

 <img src="output_images/valid_acc_vs_different_batchsize.jpg" title="Accuracy vs batch size"/>

 * Training with different preprocessing method

+ Preprocessing method #6 showed better result than other preprocessing method, even reached the target validation accuracy (0.93) so I chose this method for further tuning.

 <img src="output_images/valid_acc_vs_different_preprocess.jpg" title="Accuracy vs preprocessing method"/>

+* Training with different number of epoch

+ As far as I observed (also shown in above training result), the validation accuracy doesn't change much after 15 epochs so I used epoch around 20 ~ 30 for further tuning.

 * Training with different model

+ Model LeNet_3 showed slightly better result than other models, even reached the target validation accuracy (0.93) so I chose this model as final solution.

 <img src="output_images/valid_acc_vs_different_model.jpg" title="Accuracy vs model"/>